sanureet/Belly-Button-Biodiversity-Plotly/README.md

 # plotly_biodiversity
-Using plotly to visualization on biodiversity data
+Using plotly to visualization on  belly button biodiversity data